National Museum of Natural History, France: 19th century

-The museum continued to flourish during the 19th century, particularly under the direction of chemist Michel Eugène Chevreul, His research with animal fats revolutionized the manufacture of soap and of candles and led to his isolation of the heptadecanoic (margaric), stearic, and oleic fatty acids.
+The MNHN continued to flourish during the 19th century, particularly under the direction of chemist Michel Eugène Chevreul, His research with animal fats revolutionised the manufacture of soap and of candles and led to his isolation of the heptadecanoic (margaric), stearic, and oleic fatty acids.
 In the medical field, he was first to demonstrate that diabetics excrete glucose. and to isolate creatine.
-His theories of color "provided the scientific basis for Impressionist and Neo-Impressionist painting."
+His theories of colour "provided the scientific basis for Impressionist and Neo-Impressionist painting."

-Henri Becquerel held the chair for Applied Physics at the Muséum (1892–1908).
+Henri Becquerel held the chair for Applied Physics at the MNHN (1892–1908).
 By wrapping uranium salts in photographic paper, he first demonstrated the radioactive properties of uranium.
 In 1903, he shared the Nobel Prize in Physics with Pierre Curie and Marie Curie for the discovery of spontaneous radioactivity.
 Four generations of Becquerels held this chairmanship, from 1838 to 1948.

-As its collections grew, the museum was enlarged, with the construction of a new gallery of zoology. it was begun in 1877 and completed in 1889, for the 100th anniversary of the French Revolution.
-A new gallery of paleontology and comparative anatomy was opened in 1898.
+As its collections grew, the MNHN was enlarged, with the construction of a new gallery of zoology. it was begun in 1877 and completed in 1889, for the 100th anniversary of the French Revolution.
+A new Gallery of Palaeontology and Comparative Anatomy was opened in 1898.
 The cost of construction drained the museum budget and it began to run short of funds.
 Its emphasis on teaching brought it into conflict with the University of Paris, which had better political connections.
 It gradually scaled back its program of teaching and focused primarily on research and the museum collections.

 20th–21st century

 After receiving greater financial autonomy in 1907, it began a new phase of growth.
-In 1934, the museum opened the Paris Zoological Park, a new zoo to in the Bois de Vincennes, as the home for the larger animals of the Menagerie of the Jardin des Plantes.
+In 1934, the MNHN opened the Paris Zoological Park, a new zoo to in the Bois de Vincennes, as the home for the larger animals of the Menagerie of the Jardin des Plantes.
 In 1937, it opens the Musée de l'Homme, a museum of anthropology located in Palais de Chaillot, across the Seine from the Eiffel Tower, in a building created for the 1937 Paris International Exposition.
 In recent decades, it has directed its research and education efforts at the effects on the environment of human exploitation.
-In French public administration, the Muséum is classed as a grand établissement of higher education.
+In French public administration, the museum is classed as a grand établissement of higher education.

 Some of the buildings, particularly the Grand Gallery of Evolution, completed in 1889, were in poor condition by the mid-20th century.
 It was closed entirely in 1965, then underwent major restoration between 1991 and 1994 to its present state.

-In August 2025, the museum returned the skull of the Malagasy King Toera of Menabe, who was killed by French colonial soldiers in 1897, to Madagascar along with the skulls of two of his companions after more than a century of keeping the skulls in its archives.
+In August 2025, the MNHN returned the skull of the Malagasy King Toera of Menabe, who was killed by French colonial soldiers in 1897, to Madagascar along with the skulls of two of his companions after more than a century of keeping the skulls in its archives.

-On 16 September 2025, multiple gold artefacts valued at €600,000 were stolen following a heist at the museum.
+On 16 September 2025, multiple gold artefacts valued at €600,000 were stolen following a heist at the MNHN.
 A suspect was charged on 21 October 2025 in connection with the heist.